 (iii) Belgian French

-Belgian has three official languages: Dutch, German, and French.
+Belgium has three official languages: Dutch, German, and French.
 The variety of French spoken in the country refers to Belgian French.

 The Belgian type shares many similarities with Standard French.
 Still, it has many distinct wordings, pronunciations, and expression elements.